-Dawn: Yeah and the shift there is that giving yourself that time to relax is really being very productive because there's a lot of research that shows when we do have this downtime, if we meditate, if we just take a five minutes to be still or whatever it is, we can reenergize ourselves, we increase our focus, we can actually be more productive by creating stillness in our lives.
+Dawn: Yeah and the shift there is that giving yourself that time to relax is really being very productive because there's a lot of research that shows when we do have this downtime if we meditate if we just take five minutes to be still or whatever it is, we can reenergize ourselves, we increase our focus, we can actually be more productive by creating stillness in our lives.

 Dawn: Well, on the body side of it, let’s just start there first.

-Dawn: So what people have come to do if they've learned to not trust their body, they believe that in order for them to be healthy that they need to follow these systems and they can't trust their body.
-Women especially are subject to this, but men none so because of the way society treats women, much more so that their body is significantly important for them to be successful etc. There's more pressure on women in that way.
+Dawn: So what people have come to do if they've learned to not trust their body, they believe that for them to be healthy that they need to follow these systems and they can't trust their body.
+Women especially are subject to this, but men none so because of the way society treats women, much more so that their body is significantly important for them to be successful, etc. There's more pressure on women in that way.
 I think they learned to not trust their body.
 So for example when their bodies tell them that they're hungry they don't believe it, or they're not supposed to eat now because the system says they shouldn't or they just ate an hour or an hour and 1/2 ago.
-And, you know, there's all this kind of external rules out there that separate us from our body’s wisdom.
+And, you know, there's all these kinds of external rules out there that separate us from our body’s wisdom.
 So our body knows.
-Our body’s actually very ingeniously designed to tell us when is hungry, when it's full, when it needs to sleep, you know, when it needs to eliminate.
+Our body’s actually very ingeniously designed to tell us when is hungry, when it's full when it needs to sleep, you know when it needs to eliminate.
 We have all of these signals and we don't trust them anymore, we don't listen to them anymore.
 We follow other rules.